 Measuring and forecasting opinion trends from real-time social media is a long-standing goal of big-data analytics.
-Despite its importance, there has been no conclusive scientific evidence so far that social media activity can capture the opinion of the general population.
-Here we develop a method to infer the opinion of Twitter users regarding the candidates of the 2016 US Presidential Election by using a combination of statistical physics of complex networks and machine learning based on hashtags co-occurrence to develop an in-domain training set approaching 1 million tweets.
-We investigate the social networks formed by the interactions among millions of Twitter users and infer the support of each user to the presidential candidates.
-The resulting Twitter trends follow the New York Times National Polling Average, which represents an aggregate of hundreds of independent traditional polls, with remarkable accuracy.
-Moreover, the Twitter opinion trend precedes the aggregated NYT polls by 10 days, showing that Twitter can be an early signal of global opinion trends.
-Our analytics unleash the power of Twitter to uncover social trends from elections, brands to political movements, and at a fraction of the cost of national polls.
+Despite the large amount of work addressing this question, there has been no clear validation of online social media opinion trend with traditional surveys.
+Here we develop a method to infer the opinion of Twitter users by using a combination of statistical physics of complex networks and machine learning based on hashtags co-occurrence to build an in-domain training set of the order of a million tweets.
+We validate our method in the context of 2016 US Presidential Election by comparing the Twitter opinion trend with the New York Times National Polling Average, representing an aggregate of hundreds of independent traditional polls.
+The Twitter opinion trend follows the aggregated NYT polls with remarkable accuracy.
+We investigate the dynamics of the social network formed by the interactions among millions of Twitter supporters and infer the support of each user to the presidential candidates.
+Our analytics unleash the power of Twitter to uncover social trends from elections, brands to political movements, and at a fraction of the cost of traditional surveys.